|WELCOME CONFUSED DILEMNA SPELLER, YOU ARE VISITOR NUMBER

 So the correct spelling of the word is definitely 'Dilemma' ...and always has been!

-Well I was pretty taken aback by this revelation and felt a bit disorientated.
+Well I was pretty taken aback by this revelation and actually felt quite a bit disorientated.
 It was definitely spelled with an 'N'.
 I had absolutely no doubt!

 In fact I have a distinct memory of the 'N' spelling being used in spelling tests at school fairly frequently, the silent 'N' would often catch people out.
-Like many others you'll read in the Comments section I distinctly remembering reciting it in my head as DI-LEM-NA so as to remember how to spell it correctly!
+Like many others you'll read in the Comments section I distinctly remembering reciting it in my head as DI..
+LEM...NA so as to remember how to spell it correctly!

 I would sometimes even pronounce the word out loud as in "well mate you've got a right DilemNA there!".
 No wonder I got some strange looks...

-Now, most spelling mistakes come about because the correct spelling isn't what you'd expect it to be - for example it's very easy to understand why young kids often spell school as skool because that's the way it sounds.
-But with Dilemna it's a particularly odd mistake for myself and millions of others to have made because it's exactly the other way round - ie. a more complex silent N is inserted which can't have originated from the way the word sounds?
+Now then, most spelling mistakes come about because the correct spelling isn't what you'd expect it to be - for example it's very easy to understand why young kids often spell school as skool because that's the way it sounds.
+But with Dilemna it's a particularly odd mistake for myself and millions of others to have made because it's exactly the other way round - ie. we've somehow made the word much more complex by adding the silent N.

 From the hundreds of comments received here it seems that the Dilemna with an 'N' spelling spreads across many generations from 15 to 90+ year olds and right across the world - every English speaking nation seems affected!